bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 TBD

 ## 2.4.
 Governance Requirements
-Point to MAC TSM Program Governance

-TSM is governed by Program
+The TSM Credential is governed by the same

 ## 2.5.
 Business Requirements